On Bike Lanes, Road Widths, and Traffic Safety

 And as Eric Dumbaugh, of the University of Texas A&M, notes, “most recent research reports that wider lanes on urban streets have little or no safety benefit, at least to the extent that safety is measured in terms of empirical observations of crash incidence” (e.g., Potts, I.B., Harwood, D.F., & Richard, K.R.
 (2007).
 Relationship of Lane Width to Safety for Urban and Suburban Arterials.
 Transportation Research Board 2007 Annual Meeting; Milton, J., & Mannering, F. (1998).
 The relationship among highway geometries, traffic-related elements and motor-vehicle accident frequencies.
 Transportation 25, 395–413; and so on).

 But the authors of this letter are not trafficking in empirical evidence, even as they allege that the NYC DOT’s data “more puzzlement than enlightenment.”
 It’s unfortunate that this letter is signed by a former DOT commissioner, and an academic — who should both know that it is evidence and analysis, not vague “eyewitness” reports and random testimony, upon which good science, planning, and safety interventions are made.

 And as always, curious to hear of more work either supporting or countering what I’ve said here.

 This entry was posted on Thursday, December 23rd, 2010 at 12:47 pm and is filed under Bicycles, Cities, Cyclists, Drivers, Traffic Engineering, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.